zivuch/js-content/Suggested.md

 **_ Self learning: _**

+- WeakMap and WeakSet **_ new _**
+  - WeakMap and WeakSet provide mechanisms for associating data with objects and tracking object existence in a way that allows for garbage collection when objects are no longer needed.
 - Recursion and stack **_ new _**
   - Recursion is a programming pattern that is useful in situations when a task can be naturally split into several tasks of the same kind, but simpler
 - Function binding **_ new _**